jackmg2/Shibbydex/README.md

 ## Quickstart

-This prototype need to be launched throught a web server.
+This prototype need to be launched through a web server.
 You can use [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) from [VS Code](https://code.visualstudio.com/).